maliahavlicek/what2do2day/README.md

 - [HTML Validator](https://validator.w3.org/)  - validation of HTML with FLASK is pretty useless as all {{}} bracketed values raise errors.
 I ran only a few files through the validator and instead relyed heavily upon pycharm's IDE to identify mismatched tags and closing Flask directives.
 - [JSON Validator](https://jsonlint.com/) Used to validate roughed in json-ld for future google calendar integration.
 It is part of the user send invite email currently, but does not seem to be picked up by gmail.
 Note: warnings were ignored.
 - [JavaScript Validator](http://beautifytools.com/javascript-validator.php) Note any errors for let, variables set in other .js files, and constants were ignored.
 I also used a more [ES6 friendly checker](https://www.piliapp.com/syntax-check/es6/) and there were no errors for main.js
+- [CSP validation](https://csp-evaluator.withgoogle.com/) - used to determine that syntax of Context Security Policy is strong and valid

 ### Unit Testing
 To ensure core functionality and features were delivered and working I created a series of manual tests in a [google doc](https://docs.google.com/spreadsheets/d/1p1aoEQsVZUAZN50AQLZbaerS9UVVQkHG--XoiNccaC0/edit?usp=sharing)